 - Pre-PAI readiness assessment focus areas to improve your probability of success

-- A summary of types of findings or deficiencies that will result in a recommendation to withhold PAI approval
+- A summary of the findings or deficiencies that will result in a recommendation to withhold PAI approval

 - Special considerations for virtual companies

-The Federal Food, Drug, and Cosmetic Act provides that FDA may approve a New Drug
+The Federal Food, Drug, and Cosmetic Act (FD&C Act) provides that the FDA may approve a new drug

-These 2 regulations then, direct the FDA district office in the evaluation of establishments by on-site inspections and/or the establishment file review when a firm is named in the Chemistry, Manufacturing and Controls (CMC) section of a New Drug Application, Abbreviated New Drug Application, or Biologic Licensing Application.
+These two regulations then direct the FDA district office in the evaluation of establishments by on-site inspections and/or the establishment file review when a firm is named in the Chemistry, Manufacturing and Controls (CMC) section of an NDA, ANDA, or BLA.

-In discharging its responsibilities, the FDA’s compliance program establish criteria for deciding whether on-site pre-approval inspections (PAIs) are to be conducted for a given application.
-In some cases, FDA may have sufficient current and pertinent information to arrive at scientific decision on site acceptability without conducting a PAI.
+In discharging its responsibilities, the FDA’s compliance program establishes criteria for deciding whether on-site pre-approval inspections (PAIs) are to be conducted for a given application.
+In some cases, the FDA may have sufficient current and pertinent information to arrive at scientific decisions for site acceptability without conducting a PAI.
 The programs risk-based criteria for performing an on-site inspection for an application is meant to ensure that the agency’s inspection resources are directed to the greatest possible protection of public health.